Published by Simon Pulse in April 2017

 And as the summer months go by, Bailey must choose whether to cling to a dreamy online fantasy in Alex or take a risk on an imperfect reality with Porter.
 The choice is both simpler and more complicated than she realizes, because Porter Roth is hiding a secret of his own: Porter is Alex…Approximately.

-Note: I received this book for free from the publisher via Edelweiss.
+Note: I received this book from the publisher via Edelweiss in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review in any way.
 All opinions shared are my own.

 Jenn Bennett’s Alex, Approximately left me longing for a California summer.
 (Hawaii is great, but it doesn’t have the boardwalks like California or the one featured in Alex, Approximately.)
 It’s the perfect feel good summery read with the most endearing characters.
 I fell in love with Bailey Rydell and Porter Roth from the very beginning and absolutely enjoyed watching their relationship blossom as they came out of their shells.